TrevorPilley/phone-number-parser/README.md

 nonGeographicPhoneNumber.IsSharedCost;             // true/false
 ```

-The phone number can be formatted in the following ways, the default format output can be round tripped via `PhoneNumber.Parse()`.
+The phone number can be formatted in the following ways, the default format output can be round tripped via `PhoneNumber.Parse()` to easily support persistence and serialization use cases.

 ```csharp
 phoneNumber.ToString();                            // +441142726444       (defaults to E.164 format)